-In a significant move to support families and strengthen the workforce, Singapore’s Prime Minister, Lawrence Wong, announced a series of policy enhancements during the National Day Rally 2024.
+In a significant move to support families and strengthen the workforce, Singapore’s Prime Minister, Lawrence Wong, announced comprehensive shared parental leave regulations during the National Day Rally 2024.

-These new initiatives include an expanded shared parental leave scheme and comprehensive support for jobseekers and displaced employees, reflecting the government’s commitment to fostering a more inclusive and resilient society.
+These new initiatives include an expanded shared parental leave regulations, scheme, and comprehensive support for jobseekers and displaced employees, reflecting the government’s commitment to fostering a more inclusive and resilient society.

 NDP Rally 2024: List of Benefits to Support Working Parents in Singapore